-Sandmeyer Steel Company’s stainless steel and nickel alloy plate and plate products are used extensively for their corrosion resistance, good mechanical properties, and ease of fabrication in marine applications.
+Sandmeyer Steel Company’s stainless steel plate, nickel alloy plate and titanium products are used extensively for their corrosion resistance, good mechanical properties, and ease of fabrication in marine applications.

 Applications include chemical tanks for tankers, Liquefied Natural Gas (LNG) tanks on LNG tankers, topside components for floating LNG vessels, cruise ship storage tanks, and components for U.S. Navy surface ships and submarines.

 For chemical tanker applications, 316L/316 and 317L/317 have been the materials of choice for some time.
 They are now being replaced with duplex 2205 and LDX-2101®, mainly due to their high yield strength and corrosion resistance.
 The higher yield strength enables the shipbuilder to use thinner material, saving on overall weight and life cycle cost.